jaytimm/wnomadds/README.md

 ## 6: -0.7974217 -0.1005658  0.9670803
 ```

-#### Plot legislators coordinates & cutting lines with arrows indicating polarity
+#### Plot legislator coordinates & cutting lines with arrows indicating polarity

-The four sets of points included in the output of `wnomadds::get_angles` can be used to create three line segments via `geom_plot`: cutting start to cutting end, cutting start to opposite arrow, and cutting end to opposite arrow.
+The four sets of points included in the output of `wnomadds::get_cutlines` can be used to create three line segments via `geom_plot`: cutting start to cutting end, cutting start to opposite arrow, and cutting end to opposite arrow.

 ``` r
 ggplot () +